 The code's execution time is partially set by the resolution of the continuum mesh due to the need for frequent reevaluations of opacities and rates.
-A very fine continuum mesh, with resolution of $1 \text{ km s}^{-1}$ or better, is used to automatically treat line overlap.
+A very fine continuum mesh, with resolution of 1 km s^{-1} or better, is used to automatically treat line overlap.
 The main opacity array cannot use this resolution because single models would then have very long execution times.
 Instead, the code uses a multi-grid approach where a coarse continuum is used for most integrated quantities but a fine continuum grid is also present to handle the line overlap problem.
 This command will output the current contents of the fine opacity array.
-This only includes lines, not the continuum.
+This only includes lines, not continuous emission or absorption from the cloud.

 The resulting output file will be huge.
 Several options make the file smaller.
 If the keyword range occurs then the first two numbers on the command line are the lower and upper bounds to the energy range in the output.
 If neither is specified then the full energy range is reported.
-The units keyword, described on 170, can be used to change the units of both the range and the resulting output.
+The units keyword, described on 171, can be used to change the units of both the range and the resulting output.